aculleon/HVI/README.md

 Dear Formula Student Teams,

-I've designed a High Voltage Indicator in accordance with [EV 5.4.8](https://www.formulastudent.de/fileadmin/user_upload/all/2024/rules/FS-Rules_2024_v1.1.pdf#subsubsection.4.5.4.8) to replace our heavy and bulky voltmeter.
+I've designed a High Voltage Indicator in accordance with [EV 5.4.8 (Rules 2026_v1.0)](https://www.formulastudent.de/fileadmin/user_upload/all/2026/rules/FS-Rules_2026_v1.0.pdf#subsubsection.4.5.4.8) to replace our heavy and bulky voltmeter.
 This device can supply between 5 V and 24 V (depending on the configuration) at a maximum of 1 W (isolated) or 3 W (non-isolated) from a 40 V to 800 V source.
 Two LEDs on the back indicate the presence of high voltage, so it can be mounted either directly to a viewing window in the TSAC or elsewhere with a cable to an external LED.
 As it is basically an HV step-down converter, it can also be used for any other application, e.g. to start a DC/DC (for LVS supply) from HV with the added benifit of significantly higher efficiency (50-80%) compared to an LDO (few percent).<br>

 Most components used are standard parts, but key components include URLs linking to Mouser or datasheets (for quick access: highlight part, press "D").<br>